 1. Please make sure to read all of the festival rules as well as the terms and conditions.
 If you have any further questions, please visit our FAQ page: http://www.atlantafilmfestival.com/submission-faq/

 2. Entries must postmarked by the deadline date of the entry period in which a film was submitted.
 (For example, if you submit a film on the early deadline date, the film must also be postmarked as sent on that date.)

-3. All works must be submitted as WAB Secure Online Screener or on DVD (region 1 or 0) for pre-screening.
+3. All works must be submitted as WAB Secure Online Screener, Vimeo link or on DVD (region 1 or 0) for pre-screening.
 Please do not send film reels or original material.
-Vimeo links will also be accepted with DVD submissions.

 4. Screeners will not be returned.
 Please do not send self-addressed stamped envelopes.

 5. Eligible works must have been completed by the date listed in the category requirements.
 Feature Films must be theatrical premieres in the state of Georgia.
 There is no premiere requirement for shorts.
 We do not discriminate against films that are available to the public online, but that may disqualify you from Academy Award consideration.